50 signatures reached

 Hempsted (Gloucester) - Thursdays

-The present plan is to close them one day per week and to operate reduced hours.
-These days are staggered so as to offer the prospect of going to a different centre on a closure day but in practice there is little likelihood of anyone actually doing this.
+The present plan is to close them one day per week and to operate reduced hours, starting later in the morning and closing earlier in the day.
+These closure days are staggered across the County so that not every centre is closed but in practice there is little likelihood of anyone actually going all the way to another centre if they find their usual one is closed for the day.

-There is no guarantee that the centres will not be closed for additional days in the future.
+There is no guarantee that the centres will not be closed for additional days or operate further reduced hours in the future.
+This creates uncertainty and will have the effect of putting people off recycling their waste altogether.

 Why is this important?